Price Increase to $22.50/tonne, Effective September 1, 2025 (August 1, 2025 for Benevity donors)

 Updated Pricing

-• For online donations and checks received before September 1, 2025 – existing pricing, margins, monthly/€/£ options, and project allocations will remain in effect until.
+• For online donations and checks received by COTAP before September 1, 2025 – existing pricing and monthly/€/£ options will remain in effect until.
 If, after September 1, out-of-date portions of our website result in funds received at our old pricing, your acknowledgement will reflect the new pricing.
 If that is not acceptable to you, email us at donate at cotap dot org and your donation will be refunded.

-• This new pricing is effective for funds received by COTAP on or after September 1.
-For indirect channels where COTAP receives donations from an intermediary in the month following the month in which the donation was actually made, this price change is effective August 1, 2025.
-For Benevity, our largest indirect channel, COTAP generally receives donations 3 weeks after the end of the month during which donations are made.
+• With Benevity, our largest indirect channel, COTAP generally receives donations 3 weeks after the end of the month during which donations are made.
 This means that COTAP’s updated pricing will be applied to donations made via Benevity beginning August 1.

 • For recurring monthly plans, existing plans will be discontinued and monthly Cotappers will need to sign up for the new plan on or after September 1.